Ten years later. How did this go so wrong?

 Cassie had left town a few years after that, after finishing high school; moving in with a distant aunt in another town, after she’d got a job, while deciding what she could do with her life, but far from this place, although there was so much that would always draw her back.
 No matter where she went it would never be far enough from her own family, but would always be too far from Mrs. Robertson, who had been a better mother to her than her own.
 And then there was Mrs. Robertson’s son, Malcolm, just five years older than Cassie.

 You never shook off, some memories.
 Malcolm, was one of those.
 That memory would never leave her.
-She’d come back to find him, somehow.
+She’d come back to find him, somehow, and meet him properly at last.
 Mrs. Robertson had had a hand in that too, with that job offer.

 That phone was the only way out of here.
 Old Doc Robertson was someone she could trust at a time like this.
 He was the only one who could help her, and he was someone she could trust not to laugh at her embarrassing predicament.
 He and his wife… her favorite teacher, always helped her through the rough patches.
 They’d known what her family was like.